What are the Different Types of Arbitrage? | Share India

 Pure arbitrage is the type of arbitrage discussed above, where the buyer simultaneously buys and sells a security in different markets, buying stocks of Company P in Stock Market X and selling them in Stock Market Y for a higher price.
 For example, buying a stock trading on the New York Stock Exchange and selling it on the Japanese Stock Exchange.
 Pure arbitrage is also common in the forex market due to price discrepancies in the exchange rates.
 Arbitrage involving forex trading is also called financial arbitrage.
 When executing a pure arbitrage, the arbitrageur does not block their funds.

-Here, the arbitrageur executes an arbitrage trade by purchasing an asset like a cash market stock and then selling that asset's futures.
-This type of arbitrage is referred to as “cash and carry” arbitrage.
+Here, the arbitrageur executes an arbitrage trade by purchasing an asset like a cash market stock and then selling that asset’s futures.
+This type of arbitrage is referred to as ‘cash and carry’ arbitrage.
 This type of arbitrage is possible when the price of the asset in the futures market is greater than its price in the cash market.
-That said, the converse is also possible, which is called reverse cash and carry arbitrage.
+The converse is also possible, which is called reverse cash and carry arbitrage.
 Here, the arbitrageur buys the futures of an underlying asset and then short-sells the asset in the cash market.

 To perform this kind of arbitrage trade, arbitrageurs buy shares before the ex-dividend date and buy puts in the appropriate proportions.
 This type of arbitrage is also called an options arbitrage strategy.

 A merger arbitrage can be performed when there is a merger of entities, like two publicly listed companies.
 To avoid complicating things, let us understand merger arbitrage with the help of an example.
-So consider that there are two companies, Q and R, where Q trades at Rs.
-400 and R trades at Rs.
-90. As per the terms of the merger, the companies released a joint statement stating that for every 4 shares of R, you get 1 share of Q. However, 4 shares of R would cost Rs.
-360, and, therefore, this merger opportunity gives rise to an arbitrage opportunity.
-By holding 4 shares of R, the arbitrageur can make a profit of Rs.
-40 if the prices of Q and R stay the same until the shares are merged.
+Consider that there are two companies, Q and R, where Q trades at ₹400 and R trades at ₹90.
+As per the terms of the merger, the companies released a joint statement stating that for every 4 shares of R, one gets 1 share of Q. However, 4 shares of R would cost ₹360, and, therefore, this merger opportunity gives rise to an arbitrage opportunity.
+By holding 4 shares of R, the arbitrageur can make a profit of ₹40 if the prices of Q and R stay the same until the shares are merged.

 This type of arbitrage is not seen in the stock market but is seen in physical markets selling goods.
 Retail involves arbitrageurs buying goods from a local merchant at a low price and then selling them to another merchant, online or offline, at a higher price to make a profit from the difference.